Spanish Language & Culture in Málaga & Madrid

 All students are required to take one course in Málaga and two courses in Madrid at 3 credits each for a total of 9 credits.
 Classes in Málaga are all in the morning for four hours each day.
 Classes in Madrid take place for three hours each in the morning, afternoon, and evening.
 Many of the courses in the program may count toward the Spanish major or minor at Binghamton.
 Students receive individual advising in the Romance Languages Department as to which courses will count toward the major and minor.
 In addition, students may also be able to fulfill Binghamton General Education Requirements for some of the program courses.
 Certain courses can be taken as graduate courses and graduate students are welcome on the program.
 Graduate level courses, for which there is a supplement of $150 per course, are indicated by 5000 level numbers.

 Some of the courses include field trips as an intrinsic part of the instruction and all courses take advantage of the Spanish history and culture that students experience through organized activities or simply from daily life in Madrid.
 Each course consists of 40 to 45 classroom hours.
 Language courses are limited in size to 16 students each.
 All courses are offered in Spanish unless otherwise noted.
 In selecting courses, students should be flexible in case a course is canceled for insufficient enrollment.
 Again, students take TWO courses in Madrid.

 2018 Program Coursework:

-Here you will find generally approved course equivalencies: Spain Course Equivalencies.pdf however all students should consult with their relevant academic adviser to confirm appropriate courses for them and credit that will be accepted from the program.
+Here when available you will find generally approved course equivalencies: Spain Course Equivalencies However all students should consult with their relevant academic adviser to confirm appropriate courses for them and credit that will be accepted from the program.
 Students who do not attend Binghamton need to consult with the academic adviser at their home school to inquire about their equivalencies.
+Binghamton freshmen, transfers, and students having never taken a Spanish course on campus must consult with the Romance Languges department regarding course selection.

 Courses Offered in Málaga: (Choose only 1 course)